Podcast: Play in new window | Embed

-Inspired by Marisa’s content piece, “A Strong Man Is Not Intimidated By A Strong Woman, He Is Inspired,” Mark reached out with the hopes of discussing a new perspective of ‘male feminism’ and how men can support women in the ongoing (and often difficult) fight for equality.
+Inspired by my piece, “A Strong Man Is Not Intimidated By A Strong Woman, He Is Inspired,” Mark reached out to me with the hopes of discussing a new perspective of ‘male feminism’ and how men can support women in the ongoing (and often difficult) fight for equality.

-In this episode, Marisa and Mark ask the question: Can men and women work as allies rather than enemies?
+In this episode, Mark and I ask the question: Can men and women work as allies rather than enemies?

 Highlights from the Episode: